renegadepilgrim/guessing-game/README.md

 <p>This is my first project for Alchemy Code Labs, Level 201 Class.</p>
 <br>
 <h3>By Heather Knight</h3>
-<p>This is a really basic website, where I can practice my HTML and basic Javascript skills.</p>
+<p>This is a really basic website, where I can practice my HTML, CSS and basic Javascript skills.</p>
 <br>
 <h3>Known Bugs</h3>
 <p>There are no known bugs at this time.</p>